wp-plugins/whmcs-bridge/readme.txt

 Simply go to the Wordpress Settings page for the plugins and click the Upgrade button.

 == Changelog ==

+= 3.2.8 =
+* Fixed invoice issue where the header/footer would render with the invoice.
+* Minor fixes

 = 3.2.7 =
 * Compatibility enhancements for the PRO version.